awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-cloudformation-action.md

    1. In **Repository name**, choose the name of the CodeCommit repository that you created in [Step 1: Create a CodeCommit repository](tutorials-simple-codecommit.md#codecommit-create-repository)\.

    1. In **Branch name**, choose the name of the branch that contains your latest code update\.
-Unless you created a different branch on your own, only `master` is available\.

    After you select the repository name and branch, the Amazon CloudWatch Events rule to be created for this pipeline is displayed\.